Tech-at-DU/Flask-Playlister/P13-Bells-And-Whistles/content.md

 slug: bells-and-whistles
 ---

-If you're looking for some extra challenges, there are a few more things we can do to tighten up our website and make it look more like the big leagues.
-Let's look at a few.
+If you're looking for some extra challenges, there are a few more things we can do to tighten up our website and make it look more like the big leagues. _For the first two challenges, you will have to write some or all of the code on your own._ Let's get started!

 # Displaying "Created At" Time

 Let's display a "timestamp" for when a Playlist was created that looks like this: "Created on August 18, 2019 at 2:03 PM".

-First we will need to add a 'created_at' field to our data model and store it in MongoDB when a playlist is created.
+First we will need to add a `created_at` field to our data model and store it in MongoDB when a playlist is created.
+To do this, we can use the `datetime` library.
+Read the documentation for [the `now()` method](https://docs.python.org/3.8/library/datetime.html#datetime.datetime.now), as it should be able to help us here...

 Let's do that now.

 > [action]
 >